-8. Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status)
+6. Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high risk status)

-Every applicant (other than an individual applying in his/her personal capacity) is to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire, as part of its application.
+Every OJP applicant (other than an individual applying in his or her personal capacity) is required to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire (Questionnaire) at https://ojp.gov/funding/Apply/Resources/FinancialCapability.pdf as part of its application.